Jaybit0/QML/readme.md

 ![vmopt1](imgs/visualize_measurement_opt3.svg)

 ### Model training

+[THIS SECTION IS OUTDATED AND WILL BE UPDATED SOON]

 Let's create a model and train it on a simple dataset.
 We define the model as follows: